What to do if the DMZ is closed and you’re faced with having to take an alternate DMZ tour?

 Visiting the fascinating Demilitarized Zone or DMZ is usually quite high up on the curious tourist’s to-do list when in Seoul, South Korea.
 Around the world, there is an ever-growing fascination with the hermit kingdom of North Korea and a visit to the DMZ is often as close as tourists can get to the divisive country.

-Unfortunately, in recent times the DMZ has been closed off to visitors with tensions between North and South Korea growing and outbreaks of African Swine Fever and of course the COVID-19 pandemic.
+Unfortunately, in recent times the DMZ has been sporadically closed off to visitors with tensions between North and South Korea growing and outbreaks of African Swine Fever and of course the COVID-19 pandemic.

 So, for those still itching to learn more about the Korean War, the division of the Korean Peninsula and catch a glimpse of the elusive kingdom of North Korea – is it still worth doing an alternate DMZ tour?